 Alright, this is what you'll need to do:

-If the Voltages are not moving between 0.100 and 0.900 Volts, don't worry about it just yet... continue on to the next step.
+If the voltage value stays fixed, don't worry about this yet, continue to the next step.

-With the engine running, spray a little carburetor cleaner into a vacuum hose (that has engine vacuum) while you observe your scan tool's display screen.
+With the engine running, spray a little starting fluid into a vacuum hose (that has engine vacuum) while you observe your scan tool's display screen.

-If you spray too much, the engine will stall.
-If this happens to you, just restart the engine and repeat the step and spray less carb cleaner spray.
+If you spray too much, there's a good chance that the engine will stall.
+If it happens, just restart the engine and repeat the step and spray less starting fluid.

-When you stop spraying, the O2 sensors values should come down and within a few seconds, they should start oscillating between 0.100 Volts to 0.900 Volts.
-If they don't... don't worry about yet.
+When you stop spraying, the O2 sensor values should come down and within a few seconds, they should start oscillating between 0.100 Volts to 0.900 Volts.

 OK, the test is done, let's take a look at what your test results mean:

-TEST RESULT 1: O2S11 and O2S21 voltage numbers spiked to 0.900 Volts when you sprayed carb spray into the vacuum hose -This tells you that both oxygen sensors are OK at this point in time.
-They do not need to be replaced, since what is causing the PCM to think they are fried is something else.
+CASE 1: O2S11 voltage numbers spiked to 0.900 Volts when you sprayed carb spray into the vacuum hose -This tells you that the oxygen sensor is OK at this point in time.
+It does not need to be replaced, since whatever's causing the PCM to think it's fried is something else.